poweroftheweb/Wordpress-Twitter-Bootstrap-3-News-Theme/README.md

 ![ScreenShot](https://poweroftheweb.net/wp-content/uploads/2015/06/screenshot2.jpg)

-> This WordPress theme is built truly on Bootstrap
+> This WordPress theme is truly built on Bootstrap 3.
-> styles and Bootstrap JavaScript.
-Their are few added extra
+> Their are few added extra
 > styles & functions for the menu and load bar.
 > Take this template turn it into something magical,
 > I did.
 The designs are endless.